North Ronaldsay sheep: Enclosure

-In 1832, a drystane dyke was erected on the island.
+In 1832, a drystane dyke (wall) was erected on the island.
 Its construction was part of the response to the collapse of the kelping industry, which was the production of soda ash by the burning of seaweed.
 To provide a livelihood for those previously employed in kelping, the inland farmlands were reorganized, and the sheep kept away from the fields or crofts.
 Since then, the flocks on the island have been feral.
 The wall also unintentionally reduced the chances of crossbreeding, which would have diluted the gene pool of an already vulnerable breed.
 The wall circles the entire coast of the island, 19 km, and is 1.8 m high, making it one of the largest dry stone walls in the world.
 In 1999, Historic Scotland described it as a "unique and important structure" and designated it an 'A'-list site requiring conservation.
 This status affords it special protection; any development has to be approved with conservation in mind.

 Since the wall was erected, the human population of North Ronaldsay has fallen from 500 to around 50, and current residents lack the manpower to maintain the wall.
 Successive storms, the most damaging of which was in December 2012, have created large holes in the structure.
 The cost of repairs has been estimated at several million pounds.
 In 1902, it cost only 4 pence per hour to repair the wall, using stone taken from the shore.
 In 2015, Orkney Islands Council reported that some 4.7 km of the wall was in need of work, and that the rate of damage exceeded that of repair.